 The Ionian Chorale receives many accolades – and invitations – session singers for local recording artists – invitations to be the resident choir for things like a Cathedral centenary celebration, and the annual trades service in St. John's Anglican Cathedral, Brisbane.

-The following year, John accepts the position of Director of Music at Hillbrook Anglican School – a position he holds for 13 years.
+The following year, John accepts the position of Director of Music at Hillbrook Anglican School.
 The school was three years old and had no music department to speak of.

 During this time he continues his unique practice of conducting his high school choir doing orchestral accompanied choral works in public concerts in major venues.
 These include –The Rutter Requiem and Magnificat (with professional orchestra) The Vivaldi Gloria and Magnificat, Handel’s Ode to St Cecilia Day and Zadok the Priest, and Lully’s Te Deum.

 During this time he makes significant strides in the development of the overall music program, involving a 1/3 of the student body in 12 ensembles, an instrumental and vocal instructional pull-out program, overseeing a music department staff of 13 teachers, the design of a performing arts center, and touring performing groups internationally.
 Geoff Newton, the Principal of Hillbrook, describes this as “an outstanding achievement”.

 On arriving in America, John makes several technological innovations in his first assignment in the Georgetown School District in South Carolina.
 Dr. Susan Matthews, Georgetown Middle School Arts Chair said “I found him to be an excellent musician, with a real concern for the full music education of his students.
 He takes care to impart to his students… the spirit of the music and the joy of making it.”